 —Gazza and Lindisfarne, Fog on the Tyne

-- Newcastle-upon-Tyne: Often abbreviated to 'Newcastle' (pronounced 'nyuh-cassle') when there's little danger of it being confused with Newcastle-under-Lyme (Unfortunately, this does happen.).
+- Newcastle-upon-Tyne: Often abbreviated to 'Newcastle' (pronounced 'nyuh-cassle') when there's little danger of it being confused with Newcastle-under-Lyme or the one in Northern Ireland.
+(Unfortunately, this does happen.).
 Home of Newcastle United.
 Newcastle University is famous for its research into biology.
 The city's airport is the main air link between the North East and the South.
 Newcastle is on one side of the Tyne, and is linked to Gateshead by numerous bridges, including the famous Tyne Bridge and Millennium Eye.
 Although Port of Tyne is actually located in North and South Shields, it's often considered Newcastle's port and is the region's main sea link with mainland Europe.
 This is the city where the British Comic Viz originates from.

 - Gateshead (pronounced 'gayts-hedd'): Just across the water from Newcastle, Gateshead is a major transport hub.
 Attempts to lump it and the city across the river into one and name it 'Newcastle Gateshead' are usually not welcomed by the people.
 The Metrocentre shopping complex is located on the outskirts, as is the Angel of the North (it's not in Newcastle, despite often being used to symbolise it).
 The car park used in a famous scene from the Michael Caine film Get Carter used to dominate the skyline, till it was demolished in 2010.
 It's also home to various attractions on the Tyne.